mciocchi/atomic_d6/README.md

 Example 1: Light Armor with Defensive Feat

-Kaelion (Concept Bonus +4, Swordsman Aspect) wears light leather armor (+1 Bonus) and uses Dodge to avoid an attack.
+Kaelion (Concept Bonus +4, Swordsman Aspect) wears light leather armor (+.1 Bonus) and uses Dodge to avoid an attack.

 - Active Dodge Bonus: +4 (from Swordsman Aspect)
-- Armor Bonus: +1
+- Armor Bonus: +.1
-- Total Active Bonus: +5
+- Total Active Bonus: +4.1
-- Passive Bonus: round up(5 / 2) = 3 successes
+- Passive Bonus: round(5 *.66) = 3 successes

 The attacker must roll 3 or more successes to hit Kaelion.

-Example 2: Heavy Armor with Defensive Feat

-A knight in full plate armor (+3 Bonus) with Concept Bonus +6 and a "Knight of the Realm" Aspect that applies to Block attempts to block an attack.

-- Active Block Bonus: +6 (from Knight Aspect)
-- Armor Bonus: +3
-- Total Active Bonus: +9
-- Passive Bonus: round up(9 / 2) = 5 successes

-The attacker must roll 5 or more successes to hit.
-However, if the knight tried to Dodge instead, they would receive a Malus (typically -1 or -2) due to the heavy armor.

-Example 3: Armor Against Physical Spell
+Example 2: Armor Against Physical Spell

 A guard in chainmail (+2 Bonus) with Concept Bonus +2 and no relevant defensive Aspects is targeted by an ice bolt spell.

 - Base spell difficulty: 2 successes (Apprentice-level)
 - Active Block Bonus: +0 (no relevant Aspect, uses Defensive Floor)
-- Defensive Floor: round up(2 / 3) = 1
+- Defensive Floor: round(2 / 3) = 1
 - Armor Bonus: +2
 - Total Active Bonus: 1 + 2 = 3
-- Passive Block Bonus: round up(3 / 2) = 2 successes
+- Passive Block Bonus: round(3 / 2) = 2 successes
 - Total Spell Resistance: 2 (base) + 2 (defense) = 4 successes required

 The spellcaster must roll 4 or more successes for the ice bolt to hit the guard.